remix-run/react-router/README.md

 Guide
 -----

 For a number of different uses of React Router, see the examples.

-First run `$ webpack` to build the example files then open them up.
+The example files will need to be built by first running `$ webpack`.

 ###Components
 React Router makes three different types of React components available:
-`Routes`, `Route`, and `Link`. `Routes` has one purpose: a wrapper for all of the routes of the entire app.
-All `Route` paths will be nested within a single `Routes` instance.
+`Routes`, `Route`, and `Link`.

+`Routes` has one purpose: a wrapper for all of the routes of the entire app.

+Every `Route` path will be nested within a single `Routes` instance.
 A `Route`, despite its singular name, can have `Route` children nested under it to an arbitrary depth.

+A `Link` is simply a `<a href`> link generator to named `Route` paths.

 ####Routes
 The `<Routes></Routes>` component wraps the list of route paths for an entire app.
 All `Route` paths will be nested within the `Routes` container.
 The `Routes` component takes two props:

-  * `handler`: Required, React compoent.
-Points to a React component class (generally, whatever component acts as the full App wrapper), which will be rendered and be the parent of all `Route` views
+  * `handler`: Required, React component.
+Points to a React component class (generally, whatever component acts as the full application wrapper), which will be rendered and be the parent of the tree of views specified by the `Route` layout.

-  * `location`: String, one of `hash` (default) or `history`.
+  * `location`: String, either `hash` (default) or `history`.
 Determines whether the React Router should use location hashes (default) or the HTML5 History API.

 The `handler` React component will receive a special addition to its props: `activeRoute`, which references whatever view component should be active for the current URL, as specified in the `Routes` JSX structure.
+The `activeRoute` should be included in the `handler`'s render function, much as the same way `this.props.children` is handled in other React components.

 ####Route
-The `<Route></Route>` compoent will specify each of the named URL routes in your app.
-Despite its singular name, each `Route` can have more `Route` instances nested within them to arbitrary depths.
+The `<Route></Route>` component will specify each of the named URL routes in your app.
+Despite its singular name, each `Route` can have more `Route` instances nested within it to arbitrary depths.
 Each `Route` component takes the following props:

   * `handler`: Required, React component.
 Just as with the `Routes` component above, the `handler` prop points to the React component class of the view that will render for this Route path.

   * `path`: String.
-The URL path that will active this `Route`.
+The URL path that will activate this `Route`.
 Does not need to be proceeded by a slash.
 The path can accept placeholder params in its definition - e.g. `users/:userId` will create a new `userId` param for the `Route` that will accept any value.

   * `name`: String.
 A reference value for the route, to allow for easy lookup / linking via `Link` components.
+Because this is used as a lookup, it needs to be unique.

 The `handler` React component will receive a number of additions to its props:

   * `activeRoute`: React component instance.
 A reference to whatever view component should be active for the current URL, if this `Route` has nested values.
+Works the same as the `activeRoute` prop in the `Routes` component.

   * `params`: Object hash.
 A key/value of each of the param placeholders specified in the `Route`'s path.